-Consol Energy has filed a claim over the collapse of Baltimore’s Francis Scott Key Bridge alleging the coal exporter suffered losses of more than $100m due to the incident.
+Coal exporter Consol Energy has filed a claim for more than $100m it suffered in losses over the collapse of Baltimore’s Francis Scott Key Bridge.

-The US company’s claim against shipowner Grace Ocean and manager Synergy Marine is the latest in a complex legal fight over the 9,962-teu container ship Dali (built 2015), which struck the bridge in March.
+The US company’s claim against shipowner Grace Ocean and manager Synergy Marine is the latest in a complex legal battle concerning the 9,962-teu container ship Dali (built 2015), which struck the bridge in March.

 Consol Energy said in a court filing that the destruction of the bridge, which killed six people, cut off its Baltimore coal export terminal from international markets during the Patapsco River’s eight-week closure.

-The company’s lawyer, Mark Stiller of Niles, Barton & Wilmer, wrote that 65% to 70% of its coal is exported to overseas markets, and the vast majority of those volumes go through the Consol Marine Terminal in Baltimore.
+The company’s lawyer, Mark Stiller of Niles, Barton & Wilmer, wrote that 65% to 70% of its coal is exported overseas, and the vast majority of those volumes go through the Consol Marine Terminal in Baltimore.

-The $100m in estimated losses include lost revenue due to being unable to export from Consol Marine, lost terminal fees and storage, and reduced mining operations in its Pennsylvania mining complex.
+The $100m included lost revenue due to being unable to export from Consol Marine, lost terminal fees and storage, and reduced mining operations in its Pennsylvania mining complex.

 The coal company accused Grace Ocean and Synergy, both Singapore companies, of negligence.